jakedv24/CodingPractice/1 - Constructing an Object/README.txt

 Given that you constructed your PoolBall with number 35 and color cyan, as one does, your console will output: "Pool ball #35, color: cyan"
 --------------------------

------- When Finished -----
+------ WHEN FINISHED -----
-Make a merge request with the 'solutions' branch.
-I will review/test your code, comment feedback, then accept or deny your merge request.
+Make a merge request with the 'master' branch.
+I will review/test your code, comment feedback, then will either accept or deny your merge request.
 --------------------------